Esri/arcgis-pro-sdk-community-samples/Map-Exploration/TableControlsDockpane/TableControlsDockpane (C#).md

 1. Make sure that the Sample data is unzipped in c:\data
 1. The project used for this sample is 'C:\Data\FeatureTest\FeatureTest.aprx'
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
-1. ArcGIS Pro will open, select the FeatureTest.aprx project
+1. Select the FeatureTest.aprx project
 1. Open the current active map's Contents dockpane and select the layers for which to view the attribute tables:
 ![UI](Screenshots/Screenshot1.png)